Texas Sales Tax Bond (Continuous Bond of Seller)

 This is when the surety steps in.
 They will investigate the claim to ensure it’s valid.
 If it is, they will compensate the claimant for their losses upfront.
 Then the merchant will be held liable for repaying the surety in full.

-How much does a Texas comptroller surety bond cost?
+How much does a TX sales tax surety bond cost?

 The cost of this type of bond varies based on an applicant’s required bond amount, business financials, and credit history, among other factors.
 The bond amount required will depend on an applicant’s total revenue accrued in the last calendar year.
+The bond term is typically one year with a set expiration date of 12/31.
 You must renew this bond annually for it to remain active – and to avoid revocation of your business permit.

-According to Texas Administrative Code, applicants must post a Texas sales tax bond (or another acceptable type of security) in the amount of $100,000 or four times their average monthly tax liability – whichever is greater.
+According to the Texas Administrative Code, applicants must post a Texas sales tax bond (or another acceptable type of security) in an amount ranging from $500 to $100,000, or four times the average monthly tax liability – whichever is greater.
 Permitted retailers who’ve been delinquent in their payment of local or state sales or use taxes may need to post a bond of a greater amount.

 ZipBonds offers the fastest and most secure option for getting the surety bonds you need.
 Our all-digital platform is intuitive and straightforward.
 Apply today online or call us at 888.435.4191 to speak with an agent.